Introduction to GKE on Bare Metal

 - On your administration machine, install and initialize the gcloud CLI using the instructions

 Log in with your Google account so that you can manage services and service accounts:

 gcloud auth login --update-adc

 A new browser tab opens and you are prompted to choose an account.

-Note that you can set up a Google Cloud default project at this point, and enable other services and Google APIs. before you create Anthos clusters on bare metal clusters.
+Note that you can set up a Google Cloud default project at this point, and enable other services and Google APIs. before you create GKE on Bare Metal clusters.
 Setting a default project saves time when you enable services manually.